 Centralization of Mining

 A more recent concern in the history of Bitcoin is the centralization of mining. its proof of work algorithm is written in such a way that hardware manufacturers have developed Bitcoin-specific processing chips to earn lucrative mining rewards.
 Its the price has skyrocketed in recent years, the arms race for more and faster chips has accelerated.
 At this point, Bitcoin mining is a professional operation, with mining companies investing hundreds of thousands of dollars in mining hardware “farms.”
 These farms of hundreds of mining computers are often enormous, even filling entire warehouses with mining computers.

 This growth in mining makes it unprofitable for small-time miners to compete, centralizing power among a few mega-miners.
 Unfortunately, this means the network that was created to be decentralized is paradoxically centralized.
 Miners could decide to prioritize certain types of transactions or blacklist certain users from the Bitcoin network.
 There’s no clear evidence that Bitcoin miners are abusing their power yet, however.
-This is largely because a few changes in its underlying code could make the expensive mining hardware worthless.
+This is large because a few changes in its underlying code could make the expensive mining hardware worthless.
 As such, there’s a strong incentive, to be honest, and keep the Bitcoin community and Bitcoin Foundation happy.